SACGF/variantgrid/classification/__classification_readme.md

 ## Condition Text Matching

-Much of the data imported into Shariant is provided with textual descriptions of the condition, where for our own purposes and for uploading to ClinVar, a standard ontology term is greatly preferred.
+Much of the data imported into Shariant is provided with textual descriptions of the condition, where for our own purposes and for uploading to ClinVar, a standard ontology term is greatly preferred. e.g. we get "dilated cardiomyopathy" when what we want is "MONDO:0005021" or "MONDO:0005021 dilated cardiomyopathy".

-This is done by looking at the text on the condition, and building up a hierarchy of
+We resolve these texts by looking at the text on the condition, and building up a hierarchy of
 * "Lab / Context Text"
 * ...."Gene Symbol"
 * ........"Mode of Inheritance"